machurch/CookingTimeAnalysis/README.md

 To see if the mean number of minutes it takes to prepare a recipe is significantly different when the rating is missing I came up with the following hypotheses:
 **Null Hypothesis:** The mean number of minutes a recipe takes is the same when the rating is missing vs. not missing.
 **Alternate Hypothesis:** The mean number of minutes a recipe takes is different when the rating is missing vs. not missing.
-Here is a histogram of the generated mean number of minutes compared to the true mean number of minutes when the rating is missing:
+Here is a histogram of the generated mean number of minutes when rating is missing compared to the true mean number of minutes when the rating is missing:
 <iframe
   src="assets/mins_ratings.html"
   width="800"